 Employee Advocacy on Environmental and Social Issues: Are Your Board and Management Team Prepared?

 Corporate employees are increasingly likely to speak up about their employers’ actions (or lack thereof) on environmental and social issues.
-They’re also doing more than just talk – organized walkouts, formal shareholder proposals, and other means of visible, public protest are impacting both corporate reputations and actual business decisions.
-In a recent piece for Corporate Board Member, Abernathy MacGregor’s Kensey Biggs, Jeremy Jacobs, and Kendell Moore share insight on how companies can start taking action to avoid becoming a target of their own employees.
+In a recent piece for Corporate Board Member, Abernathy MacGregor’s Kensey Biggs, Jeremy Jacobs, and Kendell Moore share insight on how companies can avoid becoming a target of their own employees.

 Wake up the Raiders: Considerations for Private Equity Going Activist

 This piece was highlighted in the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 Abernathy's Chuck Dohrenwend and Pat Tucker joined Pillsbury's Steve Amdur and Jarrod Murphy to examine the key risks for private equity leaders embracing the activist playbook and how to pursue this new strategy effectively.